 Fast forward to third trimester of pregnancy and I want ALL THE CARBS, specifically in pasta form.
 Not much sounds better to me when I come home from work than a box of Annie’s macaroni and cheese with a side of Sun Chips or brussels sprouts if I’m feeling healthy.

-Since pasta has been sounding so good to me lately and one can (should?) only eat so much macaroni and cheese, I decided to go a different route this weekend.
+Since pasta has been sounding so good to me lately and one can (should?) only eat so much macaroni and cheese, I decided to go a different route this weekend and combine roasted tomatoes with goat cheese.
+AMAZING.

-Luckily this dish is really not much more complicated than making the box of pasta and powdered cheese.
+Luckily this roasted tomato basil and goat cheese pasta dish is really not much more complicated than making the box of pasta and powdered cheese.
 The great thing about roasting tomatoes is they hardly take any time (15 minutes, tops!) and while they are roasting, you can get the pasta cooked, basil chopped, and goat cheese ready, so when they are done all you have to do is toss it all together and dinner is served.

-While this dish might not be seasonal-friendly quite yet, I can just imagine how handy this is going to be when my tomato plants are (fingers and toes crossed) bursting with cherry tomatoes, my basil plant is overflowing, and I have fresh goat cheese or mozzarella on hand at all times.
+While this dish might not be seasonal-friendly quite yet, I can just imagine how handy this tomato and goat cheese pasta sauce is going to be when my tomato plants are (fingers and toes crossed) bursting with cherry tomatoes, my basil plant is overflowing, and I have fresh goat cheese or mozzarella on hand at all times.

 Which brings me to another thing – the cheese!
 I absolutely loved the creamy and tangy goat cheese in this pasta, but it would be wonderful with chunks of mozzarella, too, tossed in at the end to get slightly warm from the pasta, but not enough to completely melt.